-Lecturers and supporting staff have the required industrial experience and are practitioners (track racing, car building), and the laboratories at Glyndŵr University are equipped with up-to-date specialist equipment and vehicles.
+Lecturers and supporting staff have industrial experience as required by the professional body (EAB) and are practitioners (track racing, car building).
+The laboratories at Glyndŵr University are equipped with up-to-date specialist equipment and vehicles.
 The programme provides the opportunity to combine practical aspects as well as simulation based projects.
 The university operates a computer lab with industry relevant software, e.g. CATIA, ANSYS (Mechanical and CFD) or Abaqus.

-An open and friendly atmosphere enhances the students' learning experience.
-Strong links to local, national and international companies ensure the standard of teaching is industry relevant and they provide students' with the best possible starting point into their professional career paths.
+An open and inclusive culture supports the positive nature of the students' learning experience.
+Strong links to local, national and international companies ensure the standard of teaching is industry relevant and they provide students with clarity and insight into their professional career paths.